Dubai at a Glance

-Expats living in Dubai used to experience a booming metropolis with a prosperous economy, but the economic crisis of 2008/2009 also affected life in the emirate, of course.
+Expats living in Dubai used to experience a booming metropolis with a prosperous economy, but, of course, the economic crisis of 2008/2009 also affected life in the emirate.
 However, Dubai’s economy is slowly recovering and the emirate is on its way to once again becoming the economic center of the UAE.
 Dubai is divided by a creek into the Deira district in the northeast and Bur Dubai in the southwest.

 Culture and Religion